The two-day professional learning program is a workshop designed to benefit teachers working directly with students on the autism spectrum.

 - Yes, we encourage schools to send up to 3 staff that teach students on the spectrum to attend the workshop.
 This group of teachers are well placed to share more broadly, the impact of the workshop with school leadership and other staff on their return to school.
 Collectively they can explore ways to initiate positive changes within the classroom and school environments.

 What resources do we receive?

 - Positive Partnerships provides a nominal amount of resource funding to support schools to attend the workshop. (contact us for more details on resource funding)

 - Attendees will also get access to templates and tools that help them to better understand how to support a student and to work in partnership with families.

 Find out more

-If you think this program may be suitable for your school and you want to find out more, please click on the coordinator for your state or territory and complete the enquiry form.
+If you think this program may be suitable for your school and you want to speak to one of our team, please click on the coordinator for your state or territory and complete the enquiry form.
 You can also download a brochure of the program specific to your state or territory.